 -Magnet attracts iron objects.

-Magnetic forces pass through cardboard, cereals, glass and water.
+Magnetic forces pass through cardboard, cereal, glass and water.

-- Thanks guys for the help.
+-Thank you guys for your help.
 I learned a lot of useful and interesting things from you.
-It’s hard for me to live without a sword, what kind of prince will I be then.
+It’s hard for me to live without a sword, what kind of prince will I be then?
 And I want to thank you for your help.
 I have a chest of gold.
 I give it to you.

 Rafikova Irina Khalilovna,